cryostatio/cryostatio.github.io/get-started/index.md

 Depending on your application or its framework, you may set these flags directly in a `Dockerfile` entrypoint, an environment variable, or similar.
 This may or may not require a container image rebuild, and it will require the container to be restarted.
 Once this is done the application container will be listening for incoming JMX connections on port 9091.
-Let's assume it can be done by setting an environment variable, so we only need to modify our `Deployment:`
+Let's assume it can be done by setting an environment variable, so we only need to modify our `Deployment`:

 ```yaml
 apiVersion: apps/v1